kyuupichan/electrumx/docs/HOWTO.rst

     svstat ~/service/electrumx

-Of course, svscan can handle multiple services simultaneously from the same service directory, such as a testnet or altcoin server.
+`svscan` can of course handle multiple services simultaneously from the same service directory, such as a testnet or altcoin server.
 See the man pages of these various commands for more information.

 Understanding the Logs